renovatebot/renovate/lib/modules/manager/regex/readme.md

 - It is configurable via regex named capture groups
 - It can extract any `datasource`
-- By using the `regexManagers` config, you can create multiple "regex managers" for the same repository
+- By using the `customManagers` config, you can create multiple "regex managers" for the same repository

 We have [additional Handlebars helpers](https://docs.renovatebot.com/templates/#additional-handlebars-helpers) to help you perform common transformations on the regex manager's template fields.
-Also read the documentation for the [`regexManagers` config option](https://docs.renovatebot.com/configuration-options/#regexmanagers).
+Also read the documentation for the [`customManagers` config option](https://docs.renovatebot.com/configuration-options/#customManagers).

 ### Required Fields

 The first two required fields are `fileMatch` and `matchStrings`:

 - `fileMatch` works the same as any manager
-- `matchStrings` is a `regexManagers` concept and is used for configuring a regular expression with named capture groups
+- `matchStrings` is a `customManagers` concept and is used for configuring a regular expression with named capture groups

 Before Renovate can look up a dependency and decide about updates, it needs this information about each dependency: